getsolus/help-center-docs/packaging/submitting-a-package/en.md

 For all patch submissions you must be using the `arcanist` utility to communicate with the [Solus Developer Portal](https://dev.solus-project.com/)

+## Prior to Patch Submission

+Prior to submitting a patch, please ensure you are checking the following:

+- There is not an existing patch already provided by others.
+- If you are submitting a patch for the inclusion of software in the repo, that the package your patch pertains to has a corresponding package request that is **accepted for inclusion** or is a dependency of a package that has been accepted into the repository.

+Please **refrain from submitting a patch** for a package that is yet to be accepted for inclusion by a member of the Triage Team.
+We welcome you to politely reach out via the package request task or [IRC](/articles/contributing/getting-involved/en) if you deem the review of the request to be time-sensitive in nature.

 ## Setting up Arcanist

 In three easy steps, you can set up arcanist for the first time: